the-lupaxa-project/.github/SECURITY.md

    - Potential impact
    - Any suggested mitigations

-We will acknowledge receipt within **48 hours** and provide regular updates until the issue is resolved.
+We aim to acknowledge receipt within **48 hours** and provide regular updates until the issue is resolved.

 ### Scope